Welcome to Seditious Theology!

 I have been enormously gratified by the number of encouragements I have received to continue this work.
 Perhaps lacking conviction – and in any case distracted by life in general – I have only published a handful of postings over the last couple of years.
 However, I have concluded that I need to return to where the work started; within the sphere of post-war Britain and the expressions to be found within popular culture and sub-cultures more widely.
 This encompasses everything from music, lyrics, clothes, art, graphics and relationships – and who knows what else?

 While the work was ‘birthed’ in an academic context I will not be writing primarily for that audience.
-My aim is to keep things relatively short and fully comprehensible for all!
+My aim is to keep things comprehensible for all!
+I’m also heading each post either 7″ or 12″ so readers can tell whether it’s a quick thought pointing to something bigger or a fuller exploration of a subject.

 Anyway, I do hope you enjoy it and please don’t be afraid to leave a comment, make a suggestion or even suggest a post.